Susanne Martin Herz, MD, PhD

 School of Medicine

-Dr. Martin Herz is currently the Transbay Medical Director for the 3 clinical sites at which Division providers are active.
+In her administrative and clinical roles, Dr. Martin Herz is the Transbay Medical Director for the 3 clinical sites at which Division providers are active.
 She served as the Division's Associate Director of Clinical Services until 2020.
 Her clinical effort is currently in both the Intensive Care Nursery Follow-up Program at UCSF Benioff Children's Hospital San Francisco and its satellites, and at UCSF Benioff Children’s Hospital Oakland, where she is active in the assessment and management of young children with developmental delay, concern for autism spectrum disorder or behavior concerns.

 Dr. Martin Herz completed medical school at Stanford University School of Medicine and residency in Pediatrics at Seattle Children's Hospital and UCSF.
 She completed a fellowship in Developmental-Behavioral Pediatrics at Seattle Children's Hospital, a PhD in Psychology at the University of Washington and a Clinical Fellowship in Pediatric Bioethics at the Treuman Katz Center for Pediatric Bioethics in 2011.
 She joined the faculty at UCSF in 2014.